DemocracyStudio/NFT_classification/README.md

 - Train the CNN with the apes dataset and then test it on the other collections
 - Maybe use transfer learning to train on the other collections
 - We can use the AlexNet architecture
+- Meeting on 30.06.22:
+- Not use AlexNet since it needs labels.
+We will look for other models like k-means.

+### Timeline:
+- 3.6.
+Decide on a model.
+Finish data preparation.
+- 10.6.
+Start learning the model

 ### Literature:
 2021